Guitar pick dimensions

 Grip surface is smaller

-Because all picks have beveled edges, there’s a difference in the size of the grip surface and the final edge.
+Because all picks have beveled edges, there’s a difference in the size of the grip surface and the final edge, with both standard- and small sized picks.

 To understand this, we added 2 extra columns in the chart, showing the measuring of the grip surface.
 And we added some images showing the differences with measuring lines.